Manitoba Mushroom Society

 • Children must be properly monitored and cared for by their legal guardians

-• Dogs or pets are not permitted on forays, unless they are support animals, are under control of their owners and do not threaten other participants; do not leave pets in vehicles
+• Dogs or pets are not permitted on forays, unless they are support animals and are under control of their owners and do not threaten other participants; do not leave pets in vehicles

 • Do not spontaneously eat species you find or collect

-• Do not overcollect; forage sustainably, leave some for other beings and species propogation
+• Do not overcollect; we encourage you to forage sustainably, leave some for other beings and species propogation

 • When finding specimens, allow other foray participants to see them prior to picking them